sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

     - Display reviews of an upcoming movie
   - Add an upcoming movie to favorites
   - Add a review to an upcoming movie
-- View movies by genre - via a dropdown menu on the nav bar select a genre, movies for this genre will be returned. - Display a list of the selected genre Movies. - Display details of the selected genre movie. - Display cast members of the selected genre movie - Display reviews of the selected genre movie - Add a selected genre movie to favorites - Add a review to the selected genre movie
+- View movies by genre - via a dropdown menu on the nav bar select a genre.
+Movies for this genre will be returned.
+  - Display a list of the selected genre Movies.
+  - Display details of the selected genre movie.
+    - Display cast members of the selected genre movie
+    - Display reviews of the selected genre movie
+  - Add a selected genre movie to favorites
+  - Add a review to the selected genre movie
 - Search for a movie via a form
   - Display a list of movies returned in the search results.
   - Display details of a searched movie.